Subscribe to updates

 Licensing Review Sub-Committee - Monday, 19th January, 2026 6.30 pm

-January 19, 2026 View on council websiteSummary
+January 19, 2026 at 6:30 pm Licensing Review Sub-Committee View on council websiteSummary

-The Licensing Review Sub-Committee is scheduled to consider an application to review the premises licence for Chi Chi Dishes, a restaurant and bar located at 29-31 Hare Street, Woolwich, London SE18 6NE.
-The committee will also receive apologies for absence, address any urgent business, and members will declare any interests.
+The Licensing Review Sub-Committee met on Monday 19 January 2026 to review the premises licence for Chi Chi Dishes, located at 29-31 Hare Street, Woolwich, London SE18 6NE.
+The committee resolved to approve recommendations to modify the conditions of the premises licence.

-Review of Premises Licence for Chi Chi Dishes
+Review of Premises Licence for Chi Chi Dishes, 29-31 Hare Street, Woolwich, London SE18 6NE

-The main item on the agenda is the review of the premises licence for Chi Chi Dishes, located at 29-31 Hare Street, Woolwich, London SE18 6NE.
-The application for review has been submitted by a local resident, Ms Polina Sasinovich, and is based on grounds relating to the licensing objectives of the prevention of crime and disorder, public safety, and the prevention of public nuisance.
+The Licensing Review Sub-Committee considered an application to review the premises licence for Chi Chi Dishes, a restaurant and bar located at 29-31 Hare Street, Woolwich, London SE18 6NE.
+The review was initiated by a local resident, Ms Polina Sasinovich, citing concerns related to the licensing objectives of the prevention of crime and disorder, public safety, and the prevention of public nuisance.

 -